aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/create_signer.md

 <tr>
 <td>1</td>
-<td>Obtaining a signer for an arbitrary account should only be available within the Aptos Framework.</td>
+<td>Obtaining a signer for an arbitrary account should only be available within the Supra Framework.</td>
 <td>Critical</td>
 <td>The create_signer::create_signer function only allows friend modules to retrieve the signer for an arbitrarily address.</td>
 <td>Enforced through function visibility.</td>